 The Ride Concepts Livewire is an excellent option that ticks virtually all of the boxes for an all-mountain bike shoe.
 This model offers an outsole made with Rubber Kinetics – an unwaveringly reliable rubber that maintains grip on even the bumpiest of trails.
 The Livewire strikes a decent balance with its mid-range sole stiffness, allowing for pedal performance without sacrificing its ability to walk, whether on the trail or at the pub.
 We were pleased with the protection offered by this model, with molded toe and heel construction and D30 inserts that help absorb impact.
 There's a lot to love about this shoe, and with a medium-volume fit, it'll work for many riders.

 The Livewire isn't the stiffest option available, making it less ideal for those seeking the best in power transfer.
 At 458 grams per shoe for a size 11, it's not the lightest pair either, so it's not the best choice if you have a need for speed.
 If that's the case, we'd recommend the Giro Latch, which has a stiffer midsole for pedaling and is lighter.
+We are also fans of the rigidity and lightweight feel of the Pearl Izumi X-Alp Launch.
 Many riders will find these setbacks to be minor and will love the Livewire as an amicably priced, versatile shoe.

 The Specialized 2FO Roost Clip is a great option that's friendly to your wallet and to your ride.
 Don't let the casual appearance fool you – these shoes provide great power to your pedaling and can handle most of your rides- just keep them out of the downhill park.
 The 2FO Roost Clip offers the coveted SlipNot FG sole, which keeps your feet happy whether you're on your pedals or walking your bike.
 We also loved the high adjustability of the pedal positioning, allowing you to dial in the pedaling fit you want.
 Considering this option's low price point, we can't recommend this model enough.

 While our heels were securely held, the Roost Clip has a relaxed fit that can cause some lateral movement in the midfoot.
 We were able to handle technical sections of the trail, whether up or down, but some riders will want a tighter feel.
 Despite this detail, the Rooster Clip still gifts excellent power transfer and felt like a dream on our feet — we still can't believe its pedal performance for being a lace-up shoe.
 If you need an option that performs better, look into the Crankbrothers Mallet Boa, though it's more pricey.
+Another option is the Ride Concepts Wildcat - Women's.
+With a mid-cut design and beefy construction, the wildcat will offer more in terms of foot security.
 At the end of the day, this option is worthy of your consideration as an all-arounder mountain bike shoe, and its affordable price will help you afford other needed bike purchases.

 If you add up the years we've each spent biking, our testing team here at OutdoorGearLab has collectively spent a few hundred years riding bikes.
 We've combined that wealth of experience and created objective, rigorous testing processes for each of our bike shoe reviews to help you make an informed decision on your next purchase.
 We buy every single shoe ourselves, accepting zero handouts from companies to ensure a bias-free assessment of every option.
 We've used and abused each bike shoe in several different environments, from the misty coastal roads of California to the dry slickrock of the Utah desert, to ensure every product's best and worst qualities are unearthed.